Sergio Marchionne, who saved Fiat and Chrysler, has died

-MILAN (AP) — Sergio Marchionne, a charismatic and demanding CEO who engineered two long-shot corporate turnarounds to save both Fiat and Chrysler from near-certain failure, died Wednesday.
+MILAN (AP) — Sergio Marchionne, a charismatic and demanding CEO who engineered two long-shot corporate turnarounds to save carmakers Fiat and Chrysler from near-certain failure, died Wednesday.
 He was 66.

-The holding company of Italian automaker Fiat’s founders, the Agnelli family, announced Marchionne had died after complications from surgery in Zurich.
-At Fiat Chrysler Automobiles headquarters in the Italian town of Turin, flags flew at half-mast, while in Rome the parliamentary committee for labor and finance observed a minute of silence.
+The holding company of Fiat’s founders, the Agnelli family, announced Marchionne had died after unexpected complications from surgery in Zurich.
+That came days after a deterioration in his health led the company to hastily appoint a successor.

+At Fiat Chrysler Automobiles headquarters in the Italian city of Turin, corporate flags flew at half-staff while inside the building, Marchionne’s successor led a minute of silence ahead of an earnings presentation.
+Workers at a plant near Naples that Marchionne had brought back to life halted production for 10 minutes in tribute.

-“Unfortunately what we feared has come to pass,” Fiat heir John Elkann said.
+“Unfortunately what we feared has come to pass,” said John Elkann, Fiat heir and head of the Exor holding company.
 “Sergio Marchionne, man and friend, is gone.”

-Marchionne built the dysfunctional companies into the world’s seventh-largest automaker, Fiat Chrysler Automobiles, almost by personal force of will, living on a corporate jet crossing the Atlantic to push employees to accomplish what most people thought was impossible amid a devastating global recession.

 Most Read Business Stories